How Reliable Are FOSS Popularity Metrics? Analyzing the Effort Required for Spoofing Common Software Popularity Metrics: Reliability of Popularity Metrics for Software

 \subsubsection{Dependency Relations}

 Packages support an effective development process by providing functionality in a re-usable manner.
 Besides customer-facing end products, this also backs the development of new packages, resulting in a dependency network.
 This offers a unique view on the impact of projects and is integrated into all considered impact metrics.
-More specific, either the number of dependent projects or the more complicated and holistic view of teaRank~\cite{tearank2025} are employed.
+More specific, either the number of dependent projects or the more complicated and holistic view of teaRank, an algorithm inspired by page rank that is designed to provide a passive source of income for impactful \gls{foss}~\cite{tearank2025}, are employed.
 These metrics can be spoofed by creating bogus packages, referencing the maintainer's project either directly or transitively as dependency.
 For uncurated package repositories, we deem this attack to require low to medium effort, depending on the efficacy of its automatic spam detection mechanisms.
+Since we were unable to find existing indicators for the practical relevance of this issue, we subsequently uncover and analyze an incident on npm to provide evidence for this assessment.

 \paragraph{Sybil Attacks on npm}

 A passive rewarding system such as teaRank has the potential to incentivize maintainers to enhance their impact through dishonest methods.
 Its technical description~\cite{tearank2025} acknowledges two types of attacks.
 Width attacks introduce lots of dependents pointing to a single package.
 Tree attacks create long dependency chains.
 It is stated that both attacks are prevented by tracking the width and tree limit of a package and flagging it as potential spam if (secret) thresholds are surpassed.
 During our work, we manually inspected packages on the tea testnet and found the majority of the projects denoted as most impactful, i.e., having the highest teaRanks, to have either been unpublished or replaced with a security holding package on npm.
 When metadata was still available, the projects showed thousands of dependents with a record of less than 10 weekly downloads.
 This is a clear indicator for a sybil attack on teaRank.